The National Co-design Group developed the proposal for a National Voice to the Australian Government and Parliament.

-The group is looking at what a voice could look like at a national level, including what type of structure, membership and functions it could have and how it would operate.
+The group proposed options for what an Indigenous Voice could look like at a national level, including what type of structure, membership and functions it could have and how it would operate.

 The Minister for Indigenous Australians, the Hon Ken Wyatt AM, MP, announced the establishment of the National Co-design Group on 15 January 2020.